Dual-Iron/weak-tables/README.md

 With that in mind, you're ready to use WeakTables.

 # How to integrate into your project
-Simply add the source to your project.
-There are a few ways.
-- Git submodule: Run `git submodule add https://github.com/Dual-Iron/weak-tables lib/weak-tables` in your working tree
-- Git clone: Clone or fork this repository into a new folder in your project.
-- Manual: Drop the [source code](https://github.com/Dual-Iron/weak-tables/archive/refs/heads/master.zip) into a new folder in your project.
+Add the source to your project.
+Really, just drop the [source code](https://github.com/Dual-Iron/weak-tables/archive/refs/heads/master.zip) into a new folder in your project tree.

-If you can't compile the code because your language version is C# 7.3 and not 8.0, you can upgrade easily using [this tool](https://github.com/Dual-Iron/ProjectUpgrader/releases/latest).
+If you can't compile the code because your language version is C# 7.3 and not 8.0, upgrade it.
+There are tutorials online.
+[Here's a decent one.](https://dirkstrauss.com/enabling-c-8-in-visual-studio-2019/)

 After that, you're good to go.
 Enjoy!